IsaTran21/e/README.md

 # e_project
-# This grand e_project deals with 9 smaller projets.
+# This grand e_project deals with 9 smaller projects.